BlueSpatial/AzureWeb/readme.md

 Error:
 Some time when the login function not work correctly (logout every f5) just restart computer (don't know why); install version also need restart some time

+Prevent unsave change:
+- When reload page
+- When active another node
+- When change layer tab
+- When navigate to another route from manage-metadata-component